axzxc1236/SharepointDownloader/README.md

 A script that utilizes aria2 to download sharepoint links you received.

+## This script is deprecated, won't be maintained (by me) anyware

+## I recommend switching to [pySharepointDownloader](https://github.com/axzxc1236/pySharepointDownloader), I also made this script.

 ---

 ### Why would I want to use this script?